Emma Bonino: Recognition

 In 1999 Bonino was one of the two winners of the North-South Prize, an award that honors individuals with accomplishment in the protection of human rights, pluralistic democracy, and improvement of North-South relations.

-For her battles and engagements with controversial issues, her engagement in the promotion of human rights and civil rights in the world, she received the "Open Society Prize 2004" and "Prix Femmes d'Europe 2004" for Italy.

-She received the America Award of the Italy-USA Foundation in 2013, and she was also recognized as one of the BBC's 100 women in this same year.
+For her battles and engagements with controversial issues, and her engagement in the promotion of human rights and civil rights in the world, she received the "Open Society Prize 2004" and "Prix Femmes d'Europe 2004" for Italy.
+Bonino received the America Award of the Italy-USA Foundation in 2013, and she was also recognized as one of the BBC's 100 women in the same year.